mernst/plume-bib/README.md

    bibtex, you can skip this step.
 2. Add "plume-bib-update" as a dependency of your default target (such as "all").
 3. Add the following rules to your Makefile.
-   (Warning: these commands get mangled when viewing the README at GitHub.
-   Clone the repository and view the `README` file directly.)

     plume-bib:
     ifdef PLUMEBIB